Prospects for Detecting Boosted Dark Matter in DUNE through Hadronic Interactions

-It is worth noting that the fermionic BDM shows kinematic characteristics similar to the scalar BDM, and similar sensitivity can be achieved, while its parameter space is more constrained by direct detection experiments.
+It is worth noting that in a supporting study we also find that the fermionic BDM shows kinematic characteristics similar to the scalar BDM, and similar sensitivity can be achieved, while its parameter space is more constrained by direct detection experiments~\cite{DUNETDRvol2}.

-We demonstrate that DUNE will have improved sensitivity to BDM searches compared to existing constraints over a range of boost factors.
-Its low detection threshold extends the probe of the low-energy parameter space uncovered by water \Cherenkov detectors and by direct detection searches, while its millimeter resolution offers information to characterize high-energy events.
-The impacts of the energy resolution, improved neutron detection, and lowered hadron detection thresholds are not significant within our simulation of the detector response and analysis techniques. ~\footnote{Most of the reconstructed neutrons have kinetic energy less than 20~MeV, which is the detection threshold considered in our more optimistic scenario.}.
-Studies with alternative detector response and thresholds are detailed in \supplMat.
-We expect, however, the sensitivity of BDM searches to be further improved with better understanding of nuclear effects and the atmospheric neutrino flux, as well as optimized detection thresholds, reconstruction algorithms, and sophisticated multivariate analysis techniques.

-\fakesubsection{Conclusions} We present the first dedicated study on the projected sensitivity of BDM search in hadronic channels in the DUNE experiment, a LArTPC detector.
-We explore several key effects, such as signal modeling, detector responses, and analysis techniques, laying the foundation for the DUNE data analyses, and comparing the results to those from different experiments.
-Sensitivity at 2 standard deviations can be reached with BDM-SM particle coupling of $g_{Z^\prime}^4 = (1.54-22.0) \times 10^{-7}$ with BDM masses $m_\chi$ in the range (5 -- 40)~GeV and boost factors $\gamma$ in the range (1.1 -- 10) with 10 years of data collected in the 40~\kt DUNE far detector.
-This study thus demonstrates that DUNE presents an opportunity to significantly advance the potential for BDM discovery beyond currently operating experiments.